 Vegan Wines offers a wine club that allow participants to try different selections.
 Frances conducts free virtual tastings and is active on the speaking circuit to educate consumers about vegan wines.
 We had the chance to sit down with her to discuss her mission and a few wines on The Connected Table SIPS.

 Listen to Frances Gonzalez discuss choosing vegan wines

 Located in the southeast corner of Pennsylvania The Lehigh Valley is one of this state’s five AVAs (American Viticultural Areas).
 There are more than two dozen wineries in the Lehigh Valley; most are family owned.
 An early autumn visit in 2019 arranged by the Pennsylvania Wine Association and Discover Lehigh Valley associations introduced us to the appellation and a few of its producers.

-Pennsylvania is the nation’s seventh largest wine producing state.
+Pennsylvania is the nation’s fifth largest wine producing state.

 But you need to visit to taste most of the wines.
 By law, Pennsylvania wines are mainly sold by state-run wine and spirits retailers, or in restaurants.
 Wineries can also sell direct to consumer, and many welcome visitors to their tasting rooms.
 It’s a great reason to plan a wine destination road trip to Pennsylvania, especially now if you are into driving trips on the East Coast.

 Besides, the area is beautiful; picture rolling farmland dotted by red barns.
 We learned the Pennsylvania Dutch, descendants from Germany who settled in the region, had an affinity for the color red which is a symbol of love.
 The red paint was also used to seal in heat to endure the harsh winters.